epfml/getting-started/README.md

 * The default job is just an interactive one (with `sleep`) that you can use for development.
   * 'Interactive' jobs are a concept from run:ai.
 Every user can have 1 interactive GPU.
 They have higher priority than other jobs and can live up to 12 hours.
 You can use them for debugging.
 If you need more than 1 GPU, you need to submit a training job.
 * For a training job, use the flag `--train`, and replace the command with your training command.
 Using a training job allows you to use more than 1 GPU (up to 8 on one node).
 Moreover, a training job makes sure that the pod is killed when your code/experiment is finished in order to save money.
+* When choosing types of GPUs on the RCP cluster you have handful of options.
+You should consider both cost and memory and compute requirements of your job while choosing among them.
+  * High-end GPUs like H100 and H200 come with significantly higher costs, so they should be used with care.
+  * A100 GPUs are good enough for most of use cases.
+If your job does not require large memory, A100 40GB or V100 may be more cost-effective and faster to schedule.
+If your code is not heavily compute-bound and works well on older hardware, using V100 is preferred.
+  * For memory-intensive workloads, H200 with 140GB RAM is recommended.
+  * Overall, if you plan to run a series of jobs, it's a good idea to inform your supervisor in advance.

 Of course, the script is just one suggested workflow that tries to maximize productivity and minimize costs -- you're free to find your own workflow, of course.
 For whichever workflow you go for, keep these things in mind:
 > [!IMPORTANT]